-CMIC CMO USA is a CDMO company launched in 2007 in the US running a plant in Cranbury, New Jersey, CMIC was the first company that started offers a full range of pharmaceutical (except several Orphan drugs).
-This ensures CMIC never compete with outsource to CMIC.
-While some companies rival CMIC in specific areas, no vices which CMIC provides.
+launched in 2007 in the US running a plant in Cranbury.
+New Jersey.
+CMIC tions are necessary. was the first company that started CRO business in Japan currently, and ploring the global implementation of currently offers a full range of phar- continuous manufacturing in GMP enmaceutical functions, but not own-vironment as a CDMO.
+This enhancing products (except several Orphan es agility and helps our clients pivot drugs).
+This ensures CMIC never com- efficiently under market or regulatory pete with its clients, so clients will comfortably outsource to CMIC.
+While to contribute to the industry BCP. some companies rival CMIC in specific areas, no competitor offers the full suite of services which CMIC provides.

-CMIC CMO USA brings high-quality Japanese pharmaceutical manufacturing to the US, while also helping ket.
+CMIC CMO USA brings high-quality lapanese pharmaceutical manufacturing to the US, while also helping US companies enter the Japan market.
 CMIC's full pharmaceutical capabilities give US pharma companies a one-stop shop for registration and PMDA approval.